micro-api/micro-api/README.md

 ## Error Response

-If a request fails for any reason, it **MUST** return a `error` object.
+If a request fails for any reason, it **MUST** return a `µ:error` object.
 The contents of the error object are opaque to this specification.

 ```json
 {